 Rote Fabrik is a former factory in the Wollishofen neighbourhood of Zurich.
 Nowadays, it is an art and music centre with a very captivating style.
 It’s one of my favourite places for photos and inspiration!
-Not only this place is unique and vibrant, but is also very dynamic.
+Not only this place is unique and vibrant, but it is also very dynamic.
 You would find amazing graffiti works there, and the best part is – the art is constantly changing and evolving.
 Therefore, each time you come, you’d find new styles and illustrations.

 Cassiopeia boardwalk is an impressive 284m walkway along the left bank of Lake Zurich next to Rote Fabrik.
-It’s great for relaxing walks and eye-catching pictures with a spectacular Alpine panorama on the background.
+It’s great for relaxing walks and eye-catching pictures with a spectacular Alpine panorama in the background.
 And can you imagine jogging literally on the lake in the morning?!
 Incredible! :)

 3. Lake zurich and Pavilion Le Corbusier